matplotlib/governance/communications_guidelines.md

   - more guidelines at https://webaim.org/techniques/images/

 ## Behavior Guidelines
-- keep responses polite, assume user statements are in good faith unless they violate the [Code of Conduct](https://www.python.org/psf/conduct/)
+- keep responses polite and assume user statements are in good faith unless they violate the [Code of Conduct](https://github.com/matplotlib/matplotlib/blob/main/CODE_OF_CONDUCT.md)

 ## Recurrent Social Media Campaigns:
 - Release Announcements